jkool702/forkrun/DOCS/DOCS_ALL.md

 **The counterfactual that proves it:** every serious bug in the v3.4→v3.5 development cycle was a coordinate-discipline violation.
 The multiple incompatible clamp variants of the `-n` bug were *independent numbering schemes for the same stream position*.
 The publication-gate failure was *state that should have been derived being instead transferred and then retracted*.

+**NOTE**: The "coordinate system" logic described above applies to both the global data memfd (INPUT) and the per-worker output memfds (OUTPUT).
+However, its worth noting that input and output have separate coordinate systems, both of which take the shape described above.

 ---

 ## §1 — The Six Shapes